How our venues are reducing their carbon footprint

 Energy reduction plans are the norm across all our venues and offices:

-• Our Gorinchem and Hardenberg venues now have an A-energy rating.
+• Our Gorinchem and Hardenberg venues in The Netherlands now have an A-energy rating.

 • We carried out energy audits in all our Belgian venues and put the recommendations into action.
 This resulted in Flanders Expo saving 100,000 cubic meters of gas in one year alone.